ShVerni/Raspberry-Pi-VPN-Gateway/README.md

 >
 > Secondary DNS: [ip address of raspberry pi]

 Substitute the IP address you chose for your Raspberry Pi for [ip address of raspberry pi].
-Save your settings and reboot your router, you may need to reboot your Raspberry Pi too.
+Save your settings and reboot your router, you may need to reboot your Raspberry Pi as well.
 If everything went well, you should be all done!